melt-umn/silver/documentation/concepts/determinism/index.md

 ... etc
 ```

-Run ```silver --clean determinism```
+Run ```silver --clean example:grammar```

 Unlike in well-definedness, determinism tends to report errors quickly.
 Determinism will usually stop evaluating errors after the first error it reports, as a lot of errors are reported as bugs or crashes in copper (ideally this will change).
 Determinism will also not evaluate any grammars following one that fails in a list of ```copper_mda``` definitions, and will evaluate those definitions in order from top to bottom.

+Using ```--clean``` is not always necessary, but not using it can result in undefined java definitions.

 ---

 ### Types of Errors Reported

-1. <... a long stack trace> ...
-Requested head of nil.
+1. <... a long stack trace> ... ```Requested head of nil.```

-   This is a bug in copper, where it doesn't check the length of a list before obtaining the first element of the list.
+   This is a bug in silver, where it fails to notice that a necessary grammar was left out of the parser specification.

    ##### Potential solutions:

-   Consider changing 'imports' to 'exports' on terminals from other grammars.
+   Make sure you've included the right set of grammars that add to concrete syntax (don't forget any terminals or lexer classes, if those are separate).

 2. Missing Bridge Productions